zio/zio/docs/guides/migrate/migration-guide.md

 ### Auto-Blocking

-In ZIO 1.x, we have two groups of constructors for importing _synchronous side effects_, one for importing synchronous side effects, such as `zio.effect` and the other one for importing synchronous side effects, but we know that they are blocking, such as `zio.blocking.effectBlocking`.
+In ZIO 1.x, we have two groups of constructors for importing _synchronous side effects_, one for importing synchronous side effects, such as `zio.effect` and the other one for importing synchronous side effects that are known to be blocking, such as `zio.blocking.effectBlocking`.

 The first one uses an asynchronous thread pool to execute side effects, while the second one uses a blocking thread pool.